leenrichards/movie_api/README.md

 - receive information on movies, directors, actors and genres so they can learn more about movies they’ve watched or are interested in,
 - create a profile so they can save data about their favorite movies.

-## Show your support

-Give a ⭐️ if you like this project!

 ## Acknowledgments

-- CareerFoundry tutors, mentors and fellow students.
+- CareerFoundry tutors and mentors.

-## 📝 License

-This project is [MIT](./LICENSE) licensed.